Funding & Incentives

 Monroe 816 | Garnett, KS

-There are a number of resources available for Kansas businesses looking to grow.
+A number of resources are available for Kansas businesses looking to grow.

 - Overview of Business Incentives Programs